mihahribar/mihahribar.github.io/_posts/2025-08-10-vibe-coding.md

 layout: post
 title: Vibe Coding
 category : AI
-tags : [AI, vibe, coding, claude code, LLM]
+tags : [AI, Vibe Coding, Claude Code, LLM]
 description: We went from debugging our own mistakes to debugging AI-generated code we barely understand, and somehow we're calling this progress.
 Welcome to vibe coding.
-keywords: AI, vibe, coding, claude code, LLM
+keywords: AI, Vibe Coding, Claude Code, LLM
 ---

 Remember when we used to write code?
 Actual code.
 Line by line.
 Missed semicolon by missed semicolon.